We reduce climate and environmental impacts

 Scope 3, FLAG: -30.3%

-We received approval for our SBTi emission reduction targets.
-The targets also include FLAG emissions related
+At the turn of 2024/2025, our SBTi emissions reduction targets were approved.
+The targets also include FLAG emissions related to land use.

 We reduce the environmental impact of production by increasing the efficiency of material use and separate